Youth marketing

 For many, the rising cost-of-living is still a worry.
 Students are still spending, but eating into their savings or borrowing money to do so.
 Some students are making an active effort to educate themselves on the financial world to help them make more savvy decisions.

 However, others are adopting the ‘f*ck it’ attitude and spending anyway.
-Whatever gets you through, I guess.
+Whatever gets you through, we guess.

 The state of the world is impacting their mental health, and they need a treat or two to perk them up.
 You can learn more about this in our ‘Students and the rising cost-of-living: sector report'.